oatlog/oatlog/doc/planning_report/main.typ

 However, it was independently discovered that linear time extraction is possible for a bounded treewidth @fastextract @egraphcircuit.
 Quite a lot of algorithms that are NP-hard, are polynomial for a bounded treewidth, so in this sense it is essentially a standard method applied to the extraction problem, in this case the complexity is $O(n * f("treewidth"))$
 Informally, treewidth is a measure of how close a graph is to a tree, and can be computed from a tree decomposition of the graph.
-Generally, E-graphs tend to have a low treewidth, so this algorithm tends to applicable to practical egraphs.
+Generally, e-graphs tend to have a low treewidth, so this algorithm tends to applicable to practical egraphs.
-This is somewhat intuitive when considering that only expressions that were already somewhat similar tend to get unified, so the E-graph is never really that random.
+This is somewhat intuitive when considering that only expressions that were already somewhat similar tend to get unified, so the e-graph is never really that random.

 As a preprocessing step, the algorithm simplifies the egraph by treating it as a boolean circuit and simplifying it using standard techniques to slightly reduce the size of the problem.
-The E-nodes with zero inputs become a constant 1.
+The e-nodes with zero inputs become a constant 1.
-E-nodes become and gates of all their inputs and E-classes become or gates of all their inputs.
+E-nodes become and gates of all their inputs and e-classes become or gates of all their inputs.
-The problem is essentially to set the extracted E-class to 1 while removing as many gates as possible.
+The problem is essentially to set the extracted e-class to 1 while removing as many gates as possible.
 There are many straightforward simplifications that can be done to the graph, for example, an and gate with duplicate inputs from the same node can remove one of the inputs.

-#pagebreak()
 = Goal

 The goal of this project is to implement an e-graph engine which is roughly compatible with the